 1013 National Rehab Program – Funds are used to send local disabled veterans to experience the exhilarating Veterans National Games such as: the Winter Sports Clinic, National Wheel Chair Games, Creative Arts Festival, and Golden Age Games.
 All are a part of a national recreation therapy program sponsored by the VA.
 Donations made to this fund cover the patients expenses and enable them to attend the games.

-1017 Community Living Center – Funds from this account are used to pay for items in the nursing home, or Community Living Center (CLC) that are not covered by general Medical Center funding.
+1017 Community Living Center (Extended Care) – Funds from this account are used to pay for items in the nursing home, or Community Living Center (CLC) that are not covered by general Medical Center funding.
 Examples of such items include: Extracurricular physical therapy activities, coffee for visitors and guests, and other miscellaneous amenities to help make the atmosphere more home like for residents and guests.

 1020 Vet Center Recreation – Funds from this account pay for recreational activities associated with the Vet Center.